4W4I5/Semester-8-Notes/PPIT/Sessional 1 Prep/Sessional 1 Prep Notes.md

 	- **Accuracy** – Ensuring truthful information.

 ## **Ethical Scenarios**
-- ### **Scenario 1 – Illegal Software Use**
+- ### **Scenario 1 – Illegal Use**
-	- A person uses software without purchasing it, claiming they are "evaluating" it indefinitely.
+	- **Situation**: A person has been using software without the author's permission for 12 months, claiming it’s just for evaluation.
-	- **Ethical issue:** Software piracy.
+	- **Ethical Evaluation**: This conduct is **unethical**.
+The person is using the software for far longer than a reasonable evaluation period, which may infringe on the software author’s rights.
+If the person intends to evaluate before buying, 12 months exceeds any reasonable timeframe, making it effectively theft.
+A proper evaluation period should be shorter, and any continued use should involve proper licensing and payment for the software.
 - ### **Scenario 2 – Vaporware**
-	- A large company falsely claims to be releasing a product to kill competition.
+	- **Situation**: A large company spreads rumors about a competitor’s software product, causing potential customers to wait for a product that never gets released.
-	- **Ethical issue:** Deception, anti-competitive behavior.
+	- **Ethical Evaluation**: This conduct is **unethical**.
+Spreading false information to harm a competitor’s business is a form of manipulation and is a deceptive practice.
+The large company’s actions are aimed at damaging the smaller company’s sales and reputation by promising a product that they never intend to release.
+This behavior is unethical as it involves dishonesty and unfair competition.
-- ### **Scenario 3 – Whistleblowing**
+- ### **Scenario 3 – Whistle Blower**
-	- A NASA contractor discovers a software bug but is told to stay silent or be fired.
+	- **Situation**: Bhola sahib discovers a serious bug while working for NASA and is told to keep it confidential by his boss, or risk being fired.
-	- **Ethical issue:** Truth vs. loyalty, public safety concerns.
+	- **Ethical Evaluation**: Bhola sahib's decision to stay silent out of fear is **unethical**, as he failed to act in the public interest.
+He should have reported the issue, as the bug could have catastrophic consequences.
+A professional should prioritize safety and the public good over loyalty to an employer, especially when lives or significant damages are at stake.
+	- **Would you hire him?**: While Bhola sahib might have acted out of fear, his lack of ethical courage to speak up would be a red flag for me.
+I would want to see if he could demonstrate learning from the situation and a commitment to ethical conduct in the future.
 - ### **Scenario 4 – Trade Secrets**
-	- An employee leaks confidential company secrets during job interviews.
-	- **Ethical issue:** Breach of trust and confidentiality.
+	- **Situation**: Mr. X divulges trade secrets from his former company, YSoft, to a competitor before even starting at SuperSoft.
+	- **Ethical Evaluation**: This is **unethical**.
+Sharing trade secrets, especially before even starting a new job, is a direct violation of trust and confidentiality.
+Trade secrets are confidential information that companies rely on to maintain a competitive edge, and leaking them undermines fair competition and betrays former employers.
+	- **Would you hire him?**: I would be highly cautious about hiring Mr. X. His willingness to share confidential information shows a lack of integrity and trustworthiness.
+It's essential to maintain ethical standards when transitioning between jobs, and his actions suggest he might repeat this behavior.
-- ### **Scenario 5 – Security Flaw in Financial Software**
+- ### **Scenario 5 – Security Flaw**
-	- Developer discovers a security flaw but is asked to ignore it until after release.
+	- **Situation**: You find a security flaw days before delivering software to a client, but your boss tells you to wait and patch it later to avoid delays.
-	- **Ethical issue:** Prioritizing profits over user security.
+	- **Ethical Evaluation**: This is **unethical**.
+Security flaws in financial data systems are a serious issue that should not be overlooked.
+Delaying fixing a known flaw can put clients' data at risk, potentially leading to financial losses, reputational damage, or even legal consequences.
+The flaw should be reported and fixed before delivery, even if it causes delays.
+	- **What do you do?**: I would escalate the issue to management, emphasizing the importance of addressing the flaw immediately to ensure the security and integrity of the client's data.
-- ### **Scenario 6 – Rounding Test Data for a Critical Software**
+- ### **Scenario 6 – Radiation Prediction Software**
-	- A radiation prediction model has 74.6% accuracy, but the company rounds it to 75%.
+	- **Situation**: Your software predicts radiation spread with 74.6% accuracy, but your boss says rounding it up to 75% is acceptable.
-	- **Ethical issue:** Scientific integrity vs. business interests.
+	- **Ethical Evaluation**: This is **unethical**.
+Accuracy in critical fields like radiation prediction is vital for public safety.
+Rounding up the results misrepresents the software's true performance and could have dire consequences if relied upon.
+Providing false information or misleading results is both dangerous and dishonest.
+	- **What do you do?**: I would refuse to round the data and present the real figures to my boss.
+Transparency is key, especially when the safety of people could be at risk.
-- ### **Scenario 7 – Reusing Code from Previous Job**
+- ### **Scenario 7 – Using Old Libraries at a New Job**
-	- A developer uses proprietary libraries from a previous job at a new company.
+	- **Situation**: You use software libraries from your previous job at a new company.
-	- **Ethical issue:** Intellectual property theft.
+	- **Ethical Evaluation**: This is **unethical** if you didn’t have permission to take the libraries.
+These libraries may be the intellectual property of your previous employer, and using them without permission is a violation of copyright, confidentiality agreements, and professional ethics.
+	- **What do you do?**: I would seek permission from my previous employer to use the libraries or, if necessary, recreate similar libraries from scratch at my new company.
+It’s crucial to respect intellectual property and avoid legal or ethical conflicts.
-- ### **Scenario 8 – Data Mining by Companies**
+- ### **Should a Company Data Mine?**
-	- Is it ethical for companies to collect and analyze user data without consent?
-	- **Ethical issue:** Privacy vs. business intelligence.
+	- **Ethical Evaluation**: Whether a company should data mine depends on the methods used and the ethical considerations surrounding user consent and privacy. **Ethically**, companies must obtain clear, informed consent from users before collecting their data, protect user privacy, and ensure that data mining practices are transparent and align with privacy laws (e.g., GDPR).
+	- **Unethical practices** occur when companies mine data without proper consent or use it in ways that manipulate, exploit, or harm users.

 ## **Ethical Decision Making**
 - ### **Factors to Consider:**